September 19, 2022

 If you’re a student getting ready for college or an adult helping a student in your life get ready for college, you’ve probably heard about the FAFSA—the Free Application for Federal Student Aid.

 Created by Congress in 1992, the FAFSA was intended, as the Washington Post, writes “to standardize the process of applying for the federal aid available.”
-High school seniors and returning college students will have the opportunity to apply for this financial aid to help them pay their college expenses for the coming academic year.
+High school seniors and returning college students will have the opportunity to apply for this financial aid to help pay for college expenses for the coming academic year.

 You may have heard there are some major changes coming to the FAFSA application.
 Those changes are coming, but most will not take effect for another year.
 Even with the upcoming changes, the process can be time-consuming and convoluted for even the most prepared families.